Health & Baby

 Tips for Concerned Parents:

-Watch your baby's breathing when she's well, so you can get used to how it looks.
-Time how many breaths she takes in a minute.
+Watch your baby's breathing when they are well, so you can get used to how it looks.
+Time how many breaths they take in a minute.
 It's probably faster than you imagined.
 Knowing what's normal for your baby's breathing will help you spot a potential problem more quickly.

 When in doubt of what's going on, make a video of the breathing pattern that is worrying you to show to your baby's health care provider.